AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 - Creating by default a document using the `"BusinessCard"` template.
 - Launching Adobe Express with the Media panel open on the left.
-- Setting a series of Callback that are going to fire when the user Cancels, Saves (that would be `onPublish`), or when something goes wrong.
+- Setting a series of Callbacks that will fire when the user Cancels, Saves (that would be `onPublish`), or when something goes wrong.
-- Defining two ways for users to export content: one to download the file locally, one to save it in the user's Adobe Express folder and pass it back to the web application.
+- Defining two ways for users to export content: download the file locally and save it in the user's Adobe Express folder and pass it back to the web application.

 On the **Create New** button click, Adobe Express is launched: